What is your background?

 The thing I like most about the team I have is that it is innovative.
 I believe the staff stay with us because we don’t take a ‘one size fits all approach’, which enables everyone to be creative and inventive with their work.

-As the managing director are you involved in the day-to-day running of the business?
+As a director are you involved in the day-to-day running of the business?

 How do you/clients decide what they need in terms of renewable energy?